 Perhaps the most successful part of our history was running the Princes Corner Folkish Club in the King's Arms in Harborne.
 This weekly club ran for around 6 years from the mid 1980s and featured a guest every other week with singers' nights in between.
 There's more in the Nostalgia section about the club but we had some fantastic nights with some of the country's top performers.
 Strangely enough, many of our regulars said they enjoyed the singers' nights equally, if not more than the guest nights with artists from all over Birmingham dropping in to join our regular singers.
 We never knew from one night to the next who would pay us a call.

 Since the closure of our Princes Corner Folk Club in the early 1990s we have played only a few gigs, most of which were with our good friends Alan and Glynn Briscow otherwise known as Dandy.
-Although we never actually retired (or split up!!), work commitments and lack of suitable venues meant a 5 year break from performing.
+Although we never actually retired (or split up!!), work commitments and the general running down of the folk club scene meant a 5 year break from performing.
 Thanks to our old friend Vicky at the Unicorn Folk Club we hit the stage again in June 2007 and, as it wasn't a complete disaster, did a couple more gigs.
-We retreated back into obscurity in 2010 and there we have stayed!
-The reality is that we have only played four of five times in the last 15 years.
-With both of us now having retired from full time teaching you never know - there might be life in the old dogs yet!
+We retreated back into obscurity in 2010 and there we stayed until recently!